-With respect to Chairperson and Committee Chair Retainers, fifty percent (50%) is received in the form of cash and fifty percent (50%) is received in the form of Deferred Stock Units (DSUs).
-Directors may however elect to receive the cash portion of their annual compensation as DSUs.
+With respect to Board Chair and Committee Chair Retainers, 50% is received in the form of cash and 50% is received in the form of Deferred Stock Units (DSUs).
+Directors may, however, elect to receive the cash portion of their annual compensation as DSUs.
 Each DSU is equivalent in value to one share of NRG's common stock and represents the right to receive one such share of common stock payable at the time elected by the director or immediately if no such election is made, or in the event the director does not make an election with respect to payment in a particular year, in accordance with his or her prior deferral election.
-In the event that a director's service with the Company is terminated for any reason, other than cause, DSU awards are payable in accordance with such director's deferral election.
+In the event that a director's service with the Company is terminated for any reason other than cause, DSU awards are payable in accordance with such director's deferral election.
 If a director's service with the Company is terminated for cause, the award is forfeited.
 In connection with the grants of the DSUs, each non-employee director also receives dividend equivalent rights (DERs) which become exercisable proportionately with the DSUs to which they relate.
-Similar to its competitive assessment on behalf of the named executive officer compensation, Pay Governance performed a review of director compensation.
-Results of the review were shared with the Compensation Committee who made a recommendation to the full Board for final approval.
-There were no changes to the director compensation program for 2019.
+There were no changes to the director compensation program for 2021.